vladciobanu/evm-semantics/evm-prime.md

 -   `mload` loads variables from the `localMem` onto the `wordStack` (using the environment to determine where they are).
 -   `mstore` stores an element from the `wordStack` from the location specified in the `localMem`.

+TODO (mid): `mload` and `mstore` now need to do different things based on the type of the variables.
+Perhaps they should call the ABI decoding/encoding functions (respectively) so that when we store a bunch of types to memory we know it's correctly ABI packed.

 ```{.k .uiuck .rvk}
     syntax PrimeOp ::= mload ( Id ) | mstore ( Id )